CAAPIM/Cordova-MAS-Foundation/README.md

 - *Request a feature or have an idea?*, open an issue.

 ## License
-Copyright (c) 2016 CA. All rights reserved.
+Copyright (c) 2019 Broadcom.
+All Rights Reserved.
+The term "Broadcom" refers to Broadcom Inc. and/or its subsidiaries.

 This software may be modified and distributed under the terms of the MIT license.
 See the [LICENSE](https://github.com/CAAPIM/Cordova-MAS-Foundation/blob/develop/LICENSE) file for details.